Soft garlicky Chinese Savory Pancakes with Chinese chives, carrots, and shrimp for an afternoon snack…

 So, with the first harvest of cabbage last week from Our Vegetable Garden, I decided to make these tasty Japanese Cabbage Pancakes.
 I am so excited to show you this baby that weighed about 1 pound 5 ounces (600g) after peeling off the damaged outer leaves.
 This harvest is especially sweet because at one point we thought we had lost the entire crop of 6 green and 6 purple cabbages to slugs.
 Fortunately, we were able to flush out the slugs with salt and they continue to grow.
 Hopefully, the others will grow to at least this size.
 The purple cabbages are a little slow but they are coming along.

 I was a little worried at first that the inside of the cabbage would not be of any good.
 I halved it cautiously and to my delight, it was perfect!
-I did a happy dance in the kitchen. 🙂 Two thirds of this organic pesticide free cabbage (about 12 oz/340g) was used to make 4 pancakes, one for each person.
+That called for a happy dance in the kitchen. 🙂 Two thirds of this organic pesticide free cabbage (about 12 oz/340g) was used to make 4 pancakes, one for each person.
 Each pancake was about 8 inches in diameter and 3/4 to an inch thick.
 They were good size pancakes and one per person was more than enough.

 Okonomiyaki literally means grill as you like it.
 I guess this implies that you can throw in whatever you like into the pancake.
 However, cabbage is a must-have ingredient.
 Shrimp and slices of fatty pork are pretty standard.
 Most people here would use bacon for the same effect.
 Okonomiyaki sauce can be substituted with thick classic Worcestershire sauce and Kewpie mayonnaise with regular mayonnaise in a squirt bottle.
 Aonori (green seaweed flakes), katsuobushi (dried shaved bonito flakes, and beni shoga (pickled ginger strips) are all nice to have.
 If you don’t have these garnishes, do not let them deter you.
 Give it a try anyway and get these specialty ingredients when you are ready.